-Contributions - For the year ended June 30, 2020, plan members were required to contribute 5.00% of wages for non-hazardous job classifications, and 8.00% for hazardous job classifications.
+Contributions - For the year ended June 30, 2021, plan members were required to contribute 5.00% of wages for non-hazardous job classifications, and 8.00% for hazardous job classifications.
 Employees hired after September 1, 2008 are required to contribute an additional 1% to cover the cost of medical insurance that is provided through CERS.
 Participating employers were required to contribute at an actuarially determined rate.
 Per Kentucky Revised Statute Section 78.545(33), normal contribution and past service contribution rates shall be determined by the Board on the basis of an annual valuation last proceeding the July 1 of a new biennium.
-The Board may amend contribution rates as of the first day of July of the second year of a biennium, if it is determined on the basis of a subsequent actuarial basis adopted by the Board.
-For the year ended June 30, 2020, participating employers contributed 24.06% (21.48% for the year ended June 30, 2019) of each employee's wages for non-hazardous job classifications and 39.58% (35.34% for the year ended June 30, 2019) for hazardous job classifications, which is equal to the actuarially determined rates set by the Board.
-Administrative costs of Kentucky Retirement System are financed through employer contributions and investment earnings.
+The Board may amend contribution rates as of the first day of July of the second year of a biennium, if it is determined on the basis of a subsequent actuarial valuation that amended contributions rates are necessary to satisfy requirements determined in accordance with actuarial basis adopted by the Board.
+For the year ended June 30, 2021, participating employers contributed 24.06% of each employee's wages for non-hazardous job classifications and 39.58% for hazardous job classifications, which is equal to the actuarially determined rates set by the Board.
+Administrative costs of the Kentucky Public Pensions Authority are financed through employer contributions and investment earnings.